 Unit II: Values and Ethics in Social Work Practice

 - 1. Assumptions and Values of the Social Work

 - 2. Codes of Ethics

 - 3. Principles of Social Work

 - 4. Social Work and its Relation to Human Rights and Social Justice

-- 5. Fields of Social Work (Introduction)
+- 5.

 Unit III: Social Work Profession in India